Women's Leadership Excellence

 Women’s Leadership Excellence will equip female leaders with the competence and skills to create, explore, and feel comfortable using the value that their gender brings to leadership.
 In a supportive and collaborative atmosphere, participants will learn how to overcome bias, strengthen their leadership talents, evaluate their career options, and acquaint themselves with networks supporting women in business.
 They will challenge pre-held notions of fairness and learn how to emphasize both their self-development and that of others.

 Participants will learn from the latest research and thinking on how and why gender diversity is the key to sustainable organizational success.
-After challenging the ideas of stereotypes and bias in team performance, participants will learn which skills and characteristics support and which hinder their individual career progress, as well as how to maximizing their impact as a female leader.
-Absolutely essential for female managers seeking to move into areas of bigger responsibility, this business focused program ensures that participants have the skills and confidence to take that next step.
+After challenging the ideas of stereotypes and bias in team performance, participants will learn which skills and characteristics support - and which hinder - their individual career progress, as well as how to maximize their impact as female leaders.

 - Promoting yourself and others: The critical skills required for women to lead

-- The relative importance of mentors, coaches and networks for women as leaders
+- The relative importance of mentors, coaches and networks for leading women

 - Remaining authentic to your inner leadership style